MLB Mt. Rushmores

 San Diego Padres Mt.
 Rushmore

-In the 45-year history of the San Diego Padres, the team has finished in the upper half of its division just 11 times, so winning is not necessarily synonymous with the Padres.
+In the 46-year history of the San Diego Padres, the team has finished in the upper half of its division just 11 times, so winning is not necessarily synonymous with the Padres.
 It took seven years for the 1969 expansion team to win as many as 65 games.
 In its 10th season (1978) the Padres broke through the .500 barrier.
 But San Diego has been an easy team to root for throughout its history and has typically been loyal to leaders.
-San Diego is one of only three teams with just two managers since the beginning of the 1995 season.
-(Atlanta and Minnesota are the others.)
+San Diego is one of only two teams with just two managers since the beginning of the 1995 season.
+(Atlanta is the other.)
 There could never be a San Diego Mt.
 Rushmore without No. 19, Tony Gwynn, or Trevor Hoffman with his 552 saves for the franchise.

 Gwynn is no doubt known as Mr. Padre in San Diego.
 Perhaps, the only player so clearly honored for any franchise.
 One of only 17 players who spent an entire 20-year career with one team, Gwynn ranks 16th in major league history with a .338 lifetime average.
 He owns the nine highest season batting averages in team history.

-The future Hall of Fame closer has the highest strikeout per ratio in team history and the lowest WHIP.
+The future Hall of Fame closer has the highest strikeout per nine innings ratio in team history and the lowest WHIP.
 Teams can win a lot of games when pitchers are not allowing runners on base and striking batters out regularly.
 Hoffman appeared in 902 games in San Diego, 527 more than any other pitcher.